nicky-nym/nicky-nym.github.io/pages/kinematic.md

 ## <a name="cost-effective"></a>(4) Building new cities is cost-effective

-Projects in existing cities can be staggerly expensive.
+Projects in existing cities can be staggeringly expensive.
   * $4.5 billion for the San Francisco Transbay Transit Center & Salesforce Tower <sup>[citation needed]</sup>
   * $17 billion for the 2nd Avenue Subway project in New York <sup>[citation needed]</sup>
   * $20 billion for the Hudson Yards project in New York <sup>[citation needed]</sup>